HabitatFramework/UserGuide/menus/menus.rst

 |exit| Exit
 -----------

-Exits the HLU GIS tool and allows you to decide whether or not to close the GIS window.
+Exits the HLU GIS tool and allows users to decide whether or not to close the GIS window.

 .. raw:: latex